prgrmr-yn/practice/exercises-js/readme.txt

-Here i"ll be pushing all my js codes in
+Here i"ll be pushing all my javaScript codes in